-Check out our How To Clean Your Nespresso Machine article for a detailed look at cleaning and maintaining your machine, and as always, check your user manual for the specifics of your particular model.
+We have another post that provides a detailed look at cleaning and maintaining your Nespresso machine.
+As always, check your user manual for the specifics of your particular model.

 Aeroccino milk frother

-If you prefer a milk-based espresso beverage, I highly recommend adding the Aeroccino milk frother to your Nespresso setup.
+If you prefer a milk-based espresso beverage and bought your Nespresso machine for lattes, I highly recommend adding the Aeroccino milk frother to your Nespresso setup.
 There are some models that have integrated milk canisters and steam wands, but they are much more expensive and the Aeroccino is widely regarded as not only being easier to use, but also better at texturing milk.

 The Aeroccino is extremely versatile as it can froth cold milk for iced beverages, or heat and froth milk for non-coffee beverages as well.
 Imagine a cozy hot chocolate or London fog in the winter.
 Delicious!

 1. Fill with your chosen milk (dairy or alternative)